 Kelly’s favourite saying: “Save time, and learn from other people’s mistakes.”

 To listen to Kelly explain how to judge where to stop, check out this video

 Carol is a licensed Alberta driving instructor, and an independent contractor-instructor with Archer’s.
-Carol’s training car is a silver 2012 Honda Civic – don’t worry, it has an Archer’s blue attitude on the inside!
-Carol’s teaching schedule is mainly Monday to Friday daytimes, with occasional early evenings.Carol has an impressive amount of driving instructor experience.
-She has been in the Alberta driver training industry for over 25 years, including a period of time as an Alberta Driving Examiner – examining candidates on their Road Tests!
+Her training car is a silver 2012 Honda Civic – don’t worry, it has an Archer’s blue attitude on the inside!
+Carol’s teaching schedule is mainly Monday to Friday daytimes, with occasional early evenings.
+With an impressive amount of driving instructor experience, Carol has been in the Alberta driver training industry for over 25 years, including a period of time as an Alberta Driving Examiner!
 She always has great advice to give her students during their lessons.

-Carol’s favourite saying: “You always need to do a Full Stop at a stop sign, even if there’s no traffic.” and “Sometimes you have to do it just because it’s the rules.”
+Carol’s favourite saying: “You always need to do a Full Stop at a stop sign, even if there’s no traffic.”

 CAMPUS, WEST EDMONTON TO 87 AVE/178 ST,